Table of Contents

 What is the Chief Indication of Agnitundi Vati?

-The Chief Indication of Agnitundi Vati is digestive weakness.
+The Chief Indication of Agnitundi Vati is a digestive weakness.

 What is Effect on Vata-Pitta or Kapha?